MicrosoftDocs/dynamics365smb-docs/business-central/sales-powerbi-sales-by-customer.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Sales by Customer* report gives a clear picture of your organization's customers and their sales activities.
-It highlights key metrics against each customer such as sales amount and quantities along with the costs associated.
-This can be broken down further by the specific items that are being sold per customer to identify key trends.
+The **Sales by Customer** report gives a clear picture of your organization's customers and their sales activities.
+It highlights key metrics for each customer, such as sales amount and quantities along with the costs associated.
+You can break down the metrics by the specific items that are sold per customer to identify key trends.

 :::image type="content" source="media/powerbi/sales/sales-by-customer.png" alt-text="Screenshot of the Sales by Customer Power BI report" lightbox="media/powerbi/sales/sales-by-customer.png":::

-## How to use the report
+## Use the report

-This report is meant for all users to identify key customers and other customers that may be purchasing less than expected.
+This report is meant for all users to identify key customers and other customers that buy less than expected.

-As a COO, using the *Sales by Customer* report, you can quickly identify a list of the top customers generating revenue for the company.
-Additionally, you can easily see which customers are generating the most revenue and how much each customer is contributing to your company's overall revenue.
-This assists you in making informed decisions and can provide valuable insights to the CFO regarding where the revenue is coming from.
+A COO can quickly identify a list of the top customers generating revenue for the company.
+You can easily identify which customers are generating the most revenue and how much each customer is contributing to your company's overall revenue.
+This information helps you make informed decisions and can provide valuable insights to the CFO regarding where the revenue is coming from.

-As a business development manager, you can quickly identify how you are attracting new customers to purchase from your organization.
-This can be broken down into which salespeople are performing.
-This can then translate into what a sales manager would want to see, being able to track how the sales from different salespeople are going.
+A business development manager can quickly identify how you're attracting new customers to purchase from your organization.
+You can break down the metrics to find out how salespeople are performing.
+This information can then translate into what a sales manager would want to see, and enable them to track how sales are going for different salespeople.

-As a salesperson, using the *Sales by Customer* report, you can tailor your onsite visits to your customers based on their recent purchases.
-This report can also show you insights into specific period trends for this customer or identify opportunities for upselling or cross-selling to a specific customer.
+For salespeople, the report you help can tailor your onsite visits to your customers based on their recent purchases.
+This report can also show you insights into specific period trends for this customer, and identify opportunities to up-sell or cross-sell.

-## Key Performance Indicators (KPIs)
+## Key performance indicators

-The *Sales by Customer* report includes the following KPIs and measures:
+The report includes the following key performance indicators (KPIs) and measures:

 - [**Sales Amount**](sales-powerbi-sales-kpis.md#sales-amount)
 - [**Sales Quantity**](sales-powerbi-sales-kpis.md#sales-quantity)